drj11/drj11.github.io/forth-philosophy.md

 rubbing off on me.
 As I see it, the philosophy of Forth is:

-- Implicit notation
+- Implicit notation;
-- The dictionary: a threaded list of words that is extensible Chumminess with the implementation
+- The dictionary: a threaded list of words that is extensible;
+- Chumminess with the implementation;
-- Uniformity
+- Uniformity.

 The use of "chumminess" here is a reference to Ritchie declaring that [some particular C struct hack was